The importance of well-developed physical qualities for rugby players – Human Kinetics

 The importance of well-developed physical qualities for rugby players

-Dr Rich Johnston
+Rich Johnston ©2016

 You must log in to watch this webinar recording.

 This webinar explores the literature regarding the influence physical qualities may have on match activities and post-match fatigue in rugby league players.
 It covers which match activities contribute to success, whether physical qualities influence selection and match activities, as well as the potential protective effect physical qualities can have on fatigue responses to competition.
-This webinar draws on current research from rugby league as well as other football codes
+This webinar draws on current research from rugby league as well as other football codes.

 Learning Outcomes of the Webinar: